-Here is two rules for success from John D. Rockefeller from a 1901 book “How They Succeeded: Life Stories of Successful Men Told by Themselves”
+Here are two rules for success from John D. Rockefeller from a 1901 book “How They Succeeded: Life Stories of Successful Men Told by Themselves”

 To ride a car you need to look far ahead otherwise the propensity of accident increases.
 To be successful one also need to look ahead which they named foresight.
-The heavenly ability to see the future and translate it into reality before your fellow competitors sets one ahead in a competition and let win her the race.
-From invention to innovation, whatever you name it, all are result of farsightedness.
-Steve’s foresight awarded us with first personal computer, Henry Ford’s foresight with model T, and very own Samson H. Chowdhury’s foresight awarded us with first Pharmaceutical company and Kamal Quadir’s with mobile platform for selling and buying and for transferring money.
+The heavenly ability to see the future and translate it into reality before your fellow competitors can set one ahead in the competition and let win the race.
+From invention to innovation, whatever you name it, all are the result of farsightedness.
+Steve’s foresight awarded us with the first personal computer, Henry Ford’s foresight with model T, and our very own Samson H. Chowdhury’s foresight awarded us with the first Pharmaceutical company and Kamal Quadir’s a mobile platform for selling and buying, and later mobile money.

 In an investigation to understand the chemistry of success of Rockefeller one of his business associates credited his foresight for his success over anything else.
 His associate said: